SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/register-gateway-as-device.md

 ---
 weight: 40
-title: Registering the gateway as a var-product-c8y-iot device
+title: Registering the gateway as a Cumulocity IoT device
 layout: redirect
 ---